QJ League: Format and features

-Youth teams of professional clubs of Kazakhstan no older than 18 years old participate in the League.
-The season follows the spring-autumn system, starts in April and ends in October, 12 participating teams hold a smooth tournament in two rounds in a week-long cycle with a break in June for exams in schools.
-The winner of the league receives the right to participate from Kazakhstan in the UEFA Youth League.
-The main feature of the QJ League is that all costs of financing logistics, accommodation and meals for teams in away matches, refereeing and inspection services, organizing live video broadcasts from 6-12 cameras and other marketing budget items are fully covered by the league itself.
+The season is played in a spring–autumn format, starting in April and ending in October.
+Participating teams compete in a double round-robin tournament on a weekly cycle, with a break in June to accommodate school graduation exams.

+The winner of the U-18 Division A tournament earns the right to represent Kazakhstan in the UEFA Youth League.
+A key feature of QJ League is that all expenses related to logistics, accommodation and meals for away matches, refereeing and match inspection services, the organization of live broadcasts with 6–12 cameras, as well as other marketing budget items, are fully covered by the league itself.